-Andrew Taylor is well known as an ecclesiastical stained glass designer/maker and painter.
+Andrew Taylor is a well known ecclesiastical stained glass designer/maker and painter.
 Many examples of his original stained glass windows can be found in churches around the country, including commissions of national importance.
 As well as designing and making new windows, the studio’s work, also covers stained glass conservation.

 In 1997, a generous benefactor, a Miss Cruickshank, left the Diocese of Oxford a significant bequest to install a new stained glass window depicting the solar system.
 She wanted a window to inspire us to wonder, with the psalmist, "when I consider the heavens, the work of your fingers, the moon and the stars which you have set in their courses, what are mortals that you should be mindful of them?"